-Iguana House / Obra Blanca
+Iguana House / OBRA BLANCA

 -

-Site area375 m2
+Site Area: 375 m2

-From the architect.
+Text description provided by the architects.
 Casa Iguana can be synthesized in three independent volumes connected by a bridge.
 The space generated in between is delimited by three lattice facades made out of thin clay bricks arranged in the same way in which a tower of cards is raised, evoking the cornices on walls and balconies used in some of the traditional constructions of the region.

 On the ground floor, the single family house has a public and service program organized within the limits of the three volumes.
 On the first floor, on the other hand, we find an exclusively private program, distributing one bedroom in each volume.